 Want to learn more about this report’s findings—and what it all means for software testing?

-Join Nicole Forsgren, PhD, CEO and Chief Scientist at DORA and Wolfgang Platz, Founder and Chief Strategy Officer at Tricentis, for a webinar to explore Continuous Testing’s role in DevOps success.
+Watch our new on-demand webinar where Nicole Forsgren, PhD, CEO and Chief Scientist at DORA and Wolfgang Platz, Founder and Chief Strategy Officer, explore Continuous Testing’s role in DevOps success.
 The focus will be on helping IT leaders understand:

 - Why and how high-performing teams make Continuous Testing a linchpin of their DevOps process.